 Melt-in-your-mouth, cream cheese cinnamon roll icing is the perfect topping for your family’s homemade cinnamon roll recipe.
 It’s also delicious drizzled on cookies or coffee cakes.

-Although we love our cinnamon rolls, we know many of you have your own family recipes that you can’t part with.
+Although we love our cinnamon rolls (so much that we made GIANT cinnamon rolls), we know many of you have your own family recipes that you can’t part with.
 If you’re looking for an easy cinnamon roll frosting to top your own cinnamon bun recipe or store-bought cinnamon buns, this cream cheese icing for cinnamon rolls is the answer.

 How to Make Cinnamon Roll Icing